Thank you for visiting this website to which I am adding a wealth of information and resources specific to the Black Country.

-The seven websites currently have almost 5000 images relating to the Black Country, possibly the largest private collection of Black Country images online.
-However, please note that all websites are works in progress and are added to regularly.
-The websites have been online for less than three years, but we have already received over 37000 visits across all the websites.
+The seven websites currently have over 5000 images relating to the Black Country, possibly the largest private collection of Black Country images online.
+However, please note that all websites are works in progress and are added to when time allows, so the collection of images will continue to grow.
+The websites have been online for less than five years, but we have already received over 55000 visits.

 Nearly 1400 present day images of the Black Country.
 (Please note that these are all real photographs, not postcards).
 These images encompass the remaining 'old' and the ever increasing 'new'.
 I hope it will be a source of interest for those who are unable to visit the region and a lasting memory for future generations of our rapidly changing landscape.
 (Website established April 2009).